ByrumLab/proteoDA/README.md

     contrast from the list of limma model fits.
 -   `write_limma_results`- Output the various .csv and excel files of results.
--   TBD- `make_limma_report`- Which will output the GLIMMA plots and html report for end users.
+-   `make_limma_reports`- Which outputs the interactive HTML reports and static plots for the end end user.